emapple/chicago-crime/README.md

 ## To do

 Many many things!
 I add to this when I can, but there are many things I'd like to add that I haven't yet.
+If you have any questions or requests, feel free to send me an [email](mailto:elaad.applebaum@gmail.com).